schoi15-umbc/Diabetes/README.md

 ## **Data**
 The dataset is obtained from [Kaggle (diabetes dataset)](https://www.kaggle.com/johndasilva/diabetes), originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
 It includes 2000 observations, each representing an individual.
 There are 9 Columns:

-1. Pregnancies
+1. Pregnancies: Number of times pregnant
-2. Glucose
+2. Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
-3. BloodPressure
+3. BloodPressure: Diastolic blood pressure (mm Hg)
-4. SkinThickness
+4. SkinThickness: Triceps skin fold thickness (mm)
-5. Insulin
+5. Insulin: 2-Hour serum insulin (mu U/ml)
-6. BMI
+6. BMI: Body mass index (weight in kg/(height in m)^2)
-7. DiabetesPedigreeFunction
+7. DiabetesPedigreeFunction: Diabetes pedigree function
-8. Age
+8. Age: Age (years)
-9. Outcome
+9. Outcome: Class variable (0 or 1)

 ## **Project Info**